 Jessica received her associate degree in Human Services at Nashua Community College in 2011.
 As a human resources administrator at a non-profit organization in Nashua, the degree gave Jessica a great foundation to build her career and she wanted a bachelor’s degree to qualify her for even more great opportunities.

 I took a year off before returning to school to obtain my bachelor’s degree.
-GSC was a great fit for me since it offered numerous programs that relate to my career.
+Granite State was a great fit for me since it offered numerous programs that relate to my career.

 With a strong focus on her career, Jessica has a strong vision for how she will use her degree to make advancements.

 I assist the Director of Human Resources and I wear many hats, often taking on extra projects.
 There are special focus areas within HR.
 My current goal is to remain with my employer and use my bachelor’s degree to gain experience in some of these specialized areas like organizational analysis, employee welfare, and recruitment.